STUDENT FINANCIAL AID PROGRAMS

 Federal Supplemental Educational Opportunity Grant

-• Be enrolled as an undergraduate student and not have earned a Bachelor’s degree
+Be enrolled as an undergraduate student and have not earned a bachelor’s degree.

-• Be eligible to receive federal student aid
+Be eligible to receive federal student aid.

-• Submit a FAFSA
+Submit a completed FAFSA.

 Tuition Equalization Grant